lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 In the run-up to the 2024 US presidential election, the DI quietly became a ['coalition partner' for Project 2025](https://www.heritage.org/press/project-2025-reaches-100-coalition-partners-continues-grow-preparation-next-president#:~:text=of%20Freedom%20Institute-,Discovery%20Institute,-Eagle%20Forum).
 Once the public became aware of Project 2025 and its draconian plans, the DI seemingly requested its logo be removed from the Project 2025 website to cover its tracks, but this was caught and the DI remains a coalition partner as of 2025.

 {{< figure src="di_on_project_2025.png" title="Project 2025 Coalition Partners webpage in June 2024, featuring Discovery Institute.
+It was removed from the website shortly after.
 Screenshot [posted on Twitter/X by Jackson Wheat](https://x.com/JacksonWheat1/status/1803454676282613861/photo/1)." >}}

 Creationism is not science, and intelligent design (ID) is merely creationism with a science-coloured coat of paint.
 Neither of these ideas make any testable falsifiable predictions, except for those which have already been tested and falsified.